 At the same time, all this development takes a toll, which means your care center’s schedule for the infant age range needs to include plenty of time for babies to rest.
 Just keep in mind that young infants rarely keep to a consistent schedule and tend to sleep at all times of the day.

 The Ideal Group Size: For infants, we recommend a 1:3 child ratio.
-That means every three infants your center cares for, you should employ at least one trained staff member.
-Check your local regulations to ensure this child ratio is adequate for your area and as a bonus, leverage childcare management software to track ratios, ensuring you’re always in compliance.
+That means that for every three infants your center cares for, you should employ at least one trained staff member.
+Check your local regulations to ensure this child ratio is adequate for your area and as a bonus, leverage child care management software to track ratios to ensure you’re always in compliance.

-The next childcare age group, toddlers, can be defined as any child between the ages of 18 months and 3 years.
+Toddlers are children between the ages of 18 months and 3 years old.
 Children at this stage work toward important milestones, too.
 Some of them include learning to speak, sharing with other kids and becoming potty trained.

 Your center should help toddlers reach these milestones, as well as others, by planning engaging activities that stimulate their minds and ensure proper development.

-These activities can include story time, exercise, meal time or anything else that encourages the development of social skills, gross and fine motor skills and language skills in a safe way.
+Activities for the toddler age range can include story time, exercise, meal time or anything else that encourages the development of social skills, gross and fine motor skills and language skills.

 Unlike infants, most (if not all) of the toddlers you watch should be able to keep to a daily schedule of planned activities.
 This means that you can plan a much more predictable day for yourself and your kids, which many family childcare providers appreciate.